Popular Kauai Beaches

-Shipwreck Beach is perhaps the most-visited spot of Kauai for adventurers and thrill-seekers.
+Shipwreck Beach is perhaps the most-visited spot on Kauai for adventurers.
 The natural 40-foot cliff jump is one of the only spots on the island to get that kind of jump.
 It's also easy to keep your adrenaline pumping because whale watching is another activity you can do here.
 Thousands of people have seen whales while visiting Shipwreck Beach.

 Essential Tips for a Great Visit to Shipwreck Beach

 Snorkeling is not recommended here due to safety concerns, but other nearby beaches are famous for snorkeling adventures.
 Rip currents, hidden rocks, and a short shore break make this beach dangerous for non-expert surfers.
-There are no lifeguards on duty so check to see if any warning flags (which signal potentially dangerous water conditions) have been posted.
+There are no lifeguards on duty, so check to see if any warning flags (which signal potentially hazardous water conditions) have been posted.

-Though some locals and tourists alike jump off the cliffs into the powerful surf below, we don’t encourage you to do it yourself.
+Though some locals and tourists jump off the cliffs into the powerful surf below, we don't encourage you to do it yourself.
 The experience of watching others do it is truly exhilarating.
 If you choose to risk it, proceed with caution - remember to review tide patterns and debris before jumping.
-From the 35-foot jump at Shipwrecks, you may drown before you reach the ocean floor.
+You may drown from the 35-foot jump at Shipwrecks before you reach the ocean floor.
 Even if you survive the jump safely, you may be pulled out to sea by an undesirable wave current.
 Bottom line: Do not even consider jumping.

 Shipwreck Beach Amenities